CyberSecuriTim/dns-overview/README.md

 </p>

-<h1>DNS for Dumm...DNS Done Simply 😅</h1> <br />
+<h1>DNS for Dumm...DNS Done Simply 😅</h1>

 <p>

-  - This tutorial outlines the basic domain name to IP address resolution process which is a vital component of the Domain Name System which allows us to visit all our favourite websites and "seamlessly" (most of the time anyways) traverse the internet daily.
+  - This tutorial outlines the basic domain name to IP address resolution process which is a vital component of the Domain Name System which enables us to visit all our favourite websites and "seamlessly" (most of the time anyway) traverse the internet daily.

 <h4>

   DISCLAIMER: This lab was performed using the Active Directory domain environment I created during [this lab](https://github.com/CyberSecuriTim/ad-configuration).

   - It consisted of creating a Domain Controller virtual machine with DNS server software running on it.
-      - Creating a Client VM, joining it to the domain governed by the Domain Controller and statically configuring the client's DNS server to be the DNS server installed on the Domain controller.
+      - Creating a Domain Client VM, joining it to the domain governed by the Domain Controller, and statically configuring the client to use the Domain Controller as its DNS server.
-  - Though this was the specific environment that I used to conduct this lab, realistically the essence of this exercise can be replicated in any environment where you have adminstrative control over a DNS server and at least one client connected to that server.
+  - Though this was the specific environment that I used to conduct this lab, realistically the essence of this exercise can be replicated in any environment where you have administrative control over a DNS server and at least one client connected to that server.

 </h4>
 </b>

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - Now before we dive into the practical lab exercise I would just like to give you a brief summary of how DNS works and why it is important (to all my fellow IT nerds who already know how DNS works feel free to skip ahead) ☺️
+  - Now before we dive into the practical lab exercise I would just like to give you a summary of how DNS works and why it is important (to all my fellow IT nerds who already know how DNS works feel free to skip ahead) ☺️
-    - It is much easier for us as humans to remember domain names such as (google.com, facebook.com, youtube.com etc) than it is to memorize an arbitrary sequence of numbers that forms the IP addresses for each of those websites.
+    - It is much easier for us as humans to remember domain names such as (google.com, facebook.com, youtube.com etc) than it is to memorize an arbitrary sequence of numbers that forms the IP addresses for each of those respective websites.
-       - Imagine having to type XXX.XXX.XXX.XXX everytime you wanted to visit your favourite website or even access your network resources on your local network...(I shiver at the thought).
+       - Imagine having to type XXX.XXX.XXX.XXX every time you wanted to visit your favourite website or even access your network resources on your local network...(I shiver at the thought).

     - However, our computers and other networked/networking devices are much more proficient at interacting with those arbitrary sequence of numbers known as IP addresses.
     - Behind the scenes, this wonderful technology (DNS) bridges the gap and allows both entities (humans and computers) to communicate with each other harmoniously.
-      - It will convert the domain names that you enter into the address bar of your favourite web browser into IP addresses that computers and servers (and the other devices in underlying internet infrastructure understand) so your network traffic can be appropriately routed.
+      - It will convert the domain names (that you enter into the address bar of your web browser) into IP addresses that computers, servers, routers and the other devices in the underlying internet infrastructure understand.
+          - This enables your network traffic to be appropriately routed.
       - This process also occurs in the reverse (known as a reverse DNS lookup) in which an IP address is converted to a domain name but for the sake of simplicity and focusing on more everyday use we will focus primarily on the forward DNS lookups (domain names to IP addresses).